qingfengxia/FreeCAD/src/Mod/Fem/FoamCaseBuilder/Readme.md

 ### OpenFoam is designed for POSIX, but possible on windows

+Possible routes:
+- FreeFoam+cygwin;
-possible routes: FreeFoam+cygwin; docker as the OpenFoam official done;  wine
+- docker as the OpenFoam official done (launched in 2015);
 see [windows support in Docker](http://www.openfoam.com/download/install-windows.php).
 I have not tried to call a command in docker Linux Image from windows.
+- ubuntu on windows (Annouced in April 2016)

 ### Software prerequisits for Testing (Linux ONLY!!!)

-Test on ubuntu 14.04
+Test only on ubuntu 14.04

 OpenFoam 2.x/3.0 can be installed from repo, which will also install the correct Paraview.
 Please install OpenFoam 3.0 to default location /opt/, as if the FoamCaseBuilder default to 3.0 version if it can not detect the OpenFoam version.